js2264/Bioc2024tidyworkshop/README.md

 *Authors:*
     Jacques Serizay^[[Institut Pasteur, Paris](https://research.pasteur.fr/en/team/spatial-regulation-of-genomes/)],
     <br/>
-*Last modified:* 2024-07-06.
+*Last modified:* 2024-07-23.

 ## Overview

-The integration of tidy tools into genomics analysis catalyzes a paradigm shift in the way genomicists approach data manipulation and interpretation.
 By adhering to the principles of tidy data organization and the elegant syntax of `tidyverse` packages, researchers can navigate the complexities of genomic datasets with unprecedented ease and efficiency.

-In this workshop, we will discover two recent packages:
+In this workshop, we will go over three recent packages:

+- `plyranges`, developed to manipulate generic genomic ranges within the `tidyomics` framework;
 - `plyinteractions`, specifically developed to manipulate chromatin conformation capture (3C, Hi-C micro-C, etc);
 - `tidyCoverage`, to manipulate and extract coverage tracks within the `tidyomics` framework.